 - Take multiple exposures

 Instead of a spray and pray technique, slow down and take a minute to explore the scene around you.
 More importantly, it means you can take at least 2 exposures.
 One for the car, which means holding the shutter open longer, and one for the background and sky, which will be brighter, and require a faster shutter speed so it isn’t over exposed.

 The sun.
 It’s up there, and it’s free to use.
 Even on the most rainy, cloudy day, just before sunset, holding the shutter open longer will let you expose the shadows on your car.
 Pros can and do use separate light sources to get the results they want and control the light more accurately, but you don’t need to spend thousands of dollars on lighting equipment.

 My dad actually taught me the most important lighting tip of all – where the light comes from.
 Let’s take a picture of the Millennium Falcon.

-Now, this isn’t a mistake on the production studio – you need to see the ships for all those amazing space battles, so reality is bent a little.
+It’s not a mistake – the ships need to be seen for all those amazing space battles.
 We do the same thing with our car shots.

 The shot above shows an example – in real life, the difference between clouds and sun were not as dramatic, but we can stretch the truth.
-Just make sure you have a shadow somewhere – don’t put a lens flair behind the car, if it’s being lit from the front.
+Just make sure too have a shadow somewhere.
+Don’t put a lens flair behind the car if it’s being lit from the front.
 Keep things subtle.